sarthakagrawal34/Codeial/README.md

 One of the very important parts of creating a web application or website, in general, is files.
 You have your files that run the code and show something on the browser.
 Also, when the user is interacting with the website, he/she would also want to upload some files.
 For example - Uploading your profile picture or posting an image on Facebook or any other social networking sites.
 In this module, we will be creating a page to upload our profile picture on the user’s page using a library.

 ### Uploading Files: How Does It Work?
-● We have our server that has been initialized on a file system or an operating system.
+1. We have our server that has been initialized on a file system or an operating system.
-● Let’s say on our profile page, we choose a picture and we send it to the server in the form of a file { File is a sequence or a stream of bytes }.
+2. Let’s say on our profile page, we choose a picture and we send it to the server in the form of a file { File is a sequence or a stream of bytes }.
-● The server is connected to the database which is not saving the file.
-When the file is sent to the server we store our file inside the folder { avatar } and reference it inside the database.
+3. The server is connected to the database which is not saving the file.
+When the file isvsent to the server we store our file inside the folder { avatar } and reference it inside the database.
-● The hash of every user in our database { MongoDB }, we have a key called an avatar and that key has a value which is the path to the file.
+4. The hash of every user in our database { MongoDB }, we have a key called an avatar and that key has a value which is the path to the file.
-● The separate folder is one of the local storage options that we use for smaller-scale projects.
+5. The separate folder is one of the local storage options that we use for smaller-scale projects.
-● In the real world, we store the file somewhere else in a bucket { A folder on the cloud is known as a bucket }.
+6. In the real world, we store the file somewhere else in a bucket { A folder on the cloud is known as a bucket }.
 We store the file in the bucket and give the database the path of the file.
-● We can store more details in the database other than the path that is the file type, name of the file, size of the file, etc.
+7. We can store more details in the database other than the path that is the file type, name of the file, size of the file, etc.

 ### Installing Multer + Documentation
 1. Usually, when we are submitting the form we send some text data, some number data, etc but to send a file we have one input type called a { file } which is the attribute value.